robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 - dummyfont.py: Dummy versions of the three fonts, which just define a single char as placeholder
 - README.md: this one
 - *.raw: Sample raw bitmap files with 565 encoding (16 bits per Pixel)
+- TFT_Adaper_for_PyBoard*.zip: Three variants of PCB sketches for an adapter PCB, created with KiCad.

 **To Do**
 - Split the Class in basic functions and advanced ones